-For the 2020 tax year, you may be able to exclude up to $107,600 for 2020 ($108,700 for 2021) of foreign earned income from US taxation with the Foreign Earned Income Exclusion (FEIE)!
+For the 2021 tax year, you may be able to exclude up to $108,700 of foreign earned income from US taxation with the Foreign Earned Income Exclusion!
 This is the most common way expats reduce or eliminate their US tax liability.

 You might also be able to exclude certain housing expenses, such as rent and utilities, using the Foreign Housing Exclusion.

 4. The Foreign Earned Income Exclusion Isn’t Automatic

 You must qualify to use the Foreign Earned Income Exclusion, but you must also elect it by filing Form 2555 or 2555-EZ.

-Once you choose to use the FEIE, it remains in effect and you will include it on your tax return each year thereafter.
+Once you choose to use the Foreign Earned Income Exclusion, it remains in effect and you will include it on your tax return each year thereafter.
 However, should you decide that you no longer want to use it, you cannot claim the exclusion for the next five tax years without the approval of the IRS.

 5. You Must Pass a Residency Test to Use the Foreign Earned Income Exclusion

 The Physical Presence Test requires that you are physically present inside a foreign country for 330 of any 365-day period.

-Under the Bona Fide Residency Test, you must have lived overseas for at least one calendar year and have no immediate intention of moving back to the US – so temporary overseas contractors and those on assignment won’t qualify.
+Under the Bona Fide Residence Test, you must have lived overseas for at least one calendar year and have no immediate intention of moving back to the US – so temporary overseas contractors and those on assignment won’t qualify.